hyperledger/indy-hipe/text/attachments/README.md

 is a useful mode of data delivery, but it is not the only mode.

 Another way that attachment data can be incorporated is *by reference*.
-For example, I can link to the content on IPFS:
+For example, you can link to the content on IPFS:

 ```JSON
 "data": {